scipy-conference/scipy_proceedings/papers/vamvourellis_corvellec/vamvourellis_corvellec.rst

 tuning” HMC to do statistical inference.
 Stan is a compiled language written in C++.
 It includes various useful tools and integrations which make the researcher's life easier.
 It can be accessed from different languages via interfaces.
-This case study was created with the Python interface, called Pystan.
+This case study was created with the Python interface, Pystan.
 Note that, at the time of writing, the most developed interfaced is the R one, called RStan.
 Although the underlying algorithm and speed is the same throughout the different interfaces, differences in user experience can be meaningful.